Bergolak, tablets 0.5 mg 8 pcs

 Overdose

-Symptoms: nausea, vomiting, abdominal pain, constipation, decreased BP, orthostatic hypotension, headache, cramps of the calf muscles, severe asthenia, sweating, drowsiness, psychomotor agitation, psychosis, hallucinations.
+Symptoms: nausea, vomiting, abdominal pain, constipation, decreased blood pressure, orthostatic hypotension, headache, calf muscle cramps, severe asthenia, sweating, drowsiness, psychomotor agitation, psychosis, hallucinations.

-Treatment: gastric lavage, BP control, prescription of dopamine receptor antagonists (phenothiazine derivatives, butyrophenone, thioxanthene, metoclopramide).
+Treatment: gastric lavage, blood pressure control, administration of dopamine receptor antagonists (phenothiazine derivatives, butyrophenone, thioxanthene, metoclopramide).

 ---|---|